pnlbwh/TBSS/TUTORIAL.md

 Processing can be multi-threaded over the cases.
 Besides, `antsMultivariateTemplateConstruction2.sh` utilizes multiple threads to speed-up template construction.

-    --nproc 8 # default is 4, use -1 for all available
+    --ncpu 8 # default is 4, use -1 for all available

 However, multi-threading comes with a price of slowing down other processes that may be running in your system.
 So, it is advisable to leave out at least two cores for other processes to run smoothly.